brunonatali/react/promise-stream/README.md

 The promise will reject if the stream emits an error.

-The promise will reject if it is cancelled.
+The promise will reject if it is canceled.

-The optional `$maxLength` argument defaults to no limit.
-In case the maximum length is given and the stream emits more data before the end, the promise will be rejected with an `\OverflowException`.

 ```php
 $stream = accessSomeToLargeStream();